 Blocked Suction Lines

 One of the first signs of blocked or damaged suction lines is that your unit will stop cooling to the best of its ability.
-If the issue is not detected early on, this may result in increased pressure and temperature, causing your air conditioning compressor to overheat and fail.
+If the issue is not detected early on, this may result in increased pressure and temperature, causing your air conditioning (AC) compressor to overheat and fail.

 This occurs when residue, grime, and minerals develop on the condenser coil.
 In return, the air conditioner can’t eject enough heat from the unit, which forces it to run constantly throughout the day to cool your space.
 This increased pressure and temperature make the compressor overheat and eventually fail.